dvreeze/tqa2/docs/demo.rst

 Not so in the case of standard taxonomies, where instead of creating a concept key we need to look up the URI with (XPointer) fragment to the concept declaration in some schema file, and then create the XLink locator to point to that.
-Granted, the XPointer is mostly an ID, given that the concept declaration does have an ID attribute.
+Granted, the XPointer is mostly an ID, provided that the concept declaration does have an ID attribute.

-Yet (for concept keys, for example) choosing a namespace prefix for a namespace when programmatically creating locator-free taxonomies can be cumbersome.
+Yet choosing a namespace prefix for a namespace (for concept keys, for example) when programmatically creating locator-free taxonomies can be cumbersome.
 This is not XBRL-specific, of course.

 So how do we programmatically create arbitrary XML with namespaces without too much effort?
 That's what yaidom2